carycorreia/GCD_Course_Assignment/README.md

   2d - Assemble the final _testData_ table
 At the end of step 2:
 - we have a complete and tidy version of the testing data
+- testData: 2,947 rows 69 variables

 Steps 3a-3d - this is an exact duplicate of steps 2...only now we do it for the _train_ dataset At the end of Step 3:
 - we have a complete and tidy version of the training data
+- trainData: 7,352 rows 69 variables
+- note:  there is a _SubjectName_ field, an _ActivityType_ field and a "DataSet" field there are an additional 66 fields that represent mean or std dev measurements I did not include meanFreq() measures as these weren't actual means

 Step 4- Merge the two datasets together
   - the two files are then merged together
   - note I decided to use the merge command to just stack the two datasets on top of each other At the end of Step 4:
 - we have a complete and tidy version of both datasets added together
+- tidyData1: 10,299 rows 69 variables

 Step 5 - Create the average_measures dataset
   - for each Subject and Activity the average of each reading was created
   - I opted to use the _reshape_ package to first melt then dcast the data into the final table At the end of Step 5:
 - we have a complete and tidy dataset for the average of the readings for each subject and activity type
+- tidyData2: 180 rows 68 variables
+- note:  there exactly 180 rows which corresponds to our 30 test subjects with 6 activities there are now exaclty 68 rows because I decided to drop the _DataSet_ column

 Step 6 - Write the table to a file on the computer
   - simple write.table command to save the file as a txt file was performed